browserengineering/book/book/accessibility.md

 =====================

 Our simple dark mode implementation works well for pages with just text on a background.
-But for a good-looking dark mode, we probably also want to adjust all the other colors on the page.
+But for a good-looking dark mode, we also need to adjust all the other colors on the page.
 For example, buttons and input elements probably need a darker background color, as do any colors that the web developer used on the page.